-We will hold two public informational meetings to present the three alternatives and discuss the implementation schedule of CSD allocations.
+We will hold two public informational meetings to present proposed changes and receive feedback on the CSD allocation alternative.
 Information on the public meetings is posted on the left side of the page under "Meeting Notices."
 The meeting format will be open house, with an opportunity to provide comments directly to the project team members.
 A copy of the meeting presentation will be posted on this website following the public meetings to allow for comment.

 The Commercial Use Authorization (CUA) program authorizes the provision of suitable commercial services to park area visitors, as long as three conditions are met: the services (a) will have minimal impact on the park area's resources and values; (b) are consistent with the purposes for which the park area was established; and (c) are consistent with all applicable park area management plans, policies and regulations.

 In the future, the Park may undertake a Commercial Services Plan to provide direction for management of guided commercial services in wilderness and non-wilderness portions of the park over the next 10-20 years.
 This plan would provide details on how the park's commercial service program would be managed to achieve overall park goals and meet desired resource conditions and visitor experiences.
 This type of planning effort would be undertaken as a National Environmental Policy Act (NEPA) process and will include the opportunity for public comment.

 Thank you for your interest in this issue.